Quanghihicoder/TileLens/README.md

 # 🌐 Live Demo

-- App (available Mon-Fri, 9AM - 5PM AEST): https://tilelens.quangtechnologies.com
+- App (email me so I can run the GitHub workflow to deploy it or it will be available 15 minutes before an interview): https://tilelens.quangtechnologies.com
 - YouTube Demo Web: https://www.youtube.com/watch?v=XTw7MDPwpAI
 - YouTube Demo Mobile: https://www.youtube.com/watch?v=iKnnbLJBktw